General guide to the Bachelor's degree

 The Bachelor's programme is comprised of three years of 60 European Credits (EC).
 Each year is divided into four periods (quarters) of 15 EC of courses.

-First-year courses lay the foundation in knowledge and skills for all areas of the Bachelor's programme.
-The first year, however, also serves as a filter: if you are able to pass all first-year courses, you should be able to handle the rest of the programme as well.
-If you fail to pass at least 39 EC of the 60 EC in the first year, you cannot continue the programme (See the appropriate section on Binding Study Advice in this prospectus).
+First year courses lay the foundation in knowledge and skills for all areas of the Bachelor's programme.
+The first year, however, also serves as a filter: if you are able to pass all first year courses, you should be able to handle the rest of the programme as well.
+If you fail to pass at least 39 EC in the first year, you can't continue the programme (See the appropriate section on Binding Study Advice in this prospectus).

 Second and third year

-During the second year you will complete the core curriculum of the Bachelor's programme in Chemistry.
-This means that the programme is mostly fixed, with a few electives.
-See the the appropriate section of this prospectus for more details.
+During the second year you will finish the core curriculum of the Bachelor's programme in Chemistry.
+This means that the programme is mostly fixed although there are a few choices.
+See the the appropriate section of this prospectus for more details on this.

 From the start of the third year is the moment where you will differentiate from other students and make your own choices for the remainder of the curriculum, apart from a few obligatory courses.
 It's even possible to do courses from other disciplines.
 For more details you are referred to the appropriate section.